Moos-GGJ17/Tost/README.md

 * **Allan León Mendieta** - [Allan@Github](https://github.com/AllanLeon)
 * **Franco Montiel Sandoval** - [Franco@Github](https://github.com/francomontiel)
 * **Rodrigo Torrico Del Castillo** - [Rodrigo@Github](https://github.com/whiletruedothis)

+## Special thanks to:
+* [8 Bit Universe](https://www.youtube.com/user/8BitUniverseMusic) for the official soundtrack of this game.
+* [Audacity](http://www.audacityteam.org/) for the great help at making the charts.
+* [Google](https://www.google.com) for giving us fast results for tools and docs, without them we wouldn't make it.

 ###Thanks to *you*....for playing